-- Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date. - Level 2-Inputs other than quoted prices in active markets that are observable for the asset or liability, either directly or indirectly. - Level 3-Inputs that are significant to the fair value measurement and are unobservable (i.e. supported by little or no market activity), which requires the reporting entity to develop its own valuation techniques and assumptions.
+Level 3-Inputs that are significant to the fair value measurement and are unobservable (i.e. supported by little or no market activity), which requires the reporting entity to develop its own valuation techniques and assumptions.

-The carrying amounts of cash, accounts payable, and certain accrued liabilities approximate their related fair values due to the short-term nature of these instruments.
-Cash is classified as level 1 and accounts payable and accrued liabilities as level 2 under the fair value hierarchy.
+The carrying amounts of cash equivalents approximate their related fair values due to the short-term nature of these instruments.
+Cash equivalents are classified as level 1 and accounts payable and accrued liabilities as level 2 under the fair value hierarchy.